mandar-patil-at-intel/mandar-patil-at-intel/README.md

 - 👋 Hi, I’m Mandar Patil - Compiler Engineering Manager at Intel Corporation
-- 👀 I’m interested in middleware, application development and machine learning
+- 👀 I’m interested in middleware, application development and AI
 - 🌱 I’m currently learning full stack development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...